No. 17 Butler relies on strong defense to stifle Purdue

 Butler: The victory margin was the school’s largest in the nine-year history of the Classic. … The Bulldogs are 12-5 all-time at Bankers Life Fieldhouse. … Aaron Thompson and Jordan Tucker each scored 12 points.
 Thompson also had six assists. … Sean McDermott finished with 11 points and five rebounds. … Butler was 7 of 19 on 3s and 21 of 32 from the free-throw line.

-Purdue: Aaron Wheeler had 11 points and Eric Hunter Jr. had 10.
-Both fouled out in the closing minutes. ...
-The Boilermakers shot 33.3% from the field and wound up 9 of 20 on 3s. ...
-Purdue only made one more 2-pointer (10) than it did from beyond the arc. ...
-Williams also had four steals.
+Purdue: Starting center Matt Haarms missed his second straight game with concussion-like symptoms. … Williams also had four steals. … Aaron Wheeler had 11 points and Eric Hunter Jr. had 10.
+Both fouled out in the closing minutes. … The Boilermakers shot 33.3% from the field and wound up 9 of 20 on 3s. … Purdue only made one more 2-pointer (10) than it did from beyond the arc.

 UP NEXT